TheEmeraldDerpLeader/SymbolicCalculator/README.md

 - Displaying the fractals that result from Newton's method using SFML and textures

+- OpenCL support to compute Newton's method on FlatSymExps on devices that support OpenCL.
+Allows for rapid parallel computation.

 ## Future Features

-- Porting over FlatSymExp to OpenCL to allow for parallel computation of Newton's Method for pixels.

-- Moving and zooming in on fractal.
+- Building, documentation, etc...

 - Basic API headers and documentation to facilitate inclusion in other projects